shoeb370/computer_vision_1/README.md

 - Techniques of Image processing
--- Resizing
+- Resizing
-11.Cropping- Crop the image to get only the face of the lena
+11. Cropping: Crop the image to get only the face of the lena
 - Image Arithematic
-12.Addition of two Images
+12. Addition of two Images
-13.Substraction of two Images
+13. Substraction of two Images
 - Bitwise Operation
 14. Bitwise Operation
 - Masking.